ecodynlab/GALUP/Modules/Module 3.md

-## Module 3 - Common RS Indices and Environmental Variables
+# Module 3 - Common RS Indices and Environmental Variables

-What will you learn from this module?
+**What will you learn from this module?**

-• Some common indices and environmental variables and their roles in remote sensing data
+- Common indices and environmental variables and their roles in remote sensing data

-• How to work with examples of these indices in Google Earth Engine
+- Working with examples of these indices in Google Earth Engine

-##
+## 1. What are Indices and Variables?
-Remote sensing indices serve the purpose of providing measurable indicators of environmental conditions and changes.
-These indices can be calculated using measurable wavelength data, which is often provided by satellites or sensors.
-There are distinct "bands" that are provided by that satellites that represent the specific wavelengths, such as near infrared (NIR) or shortwave infrared (SWIR).
+**Remote sensing indices** serve the purpose of providing measurable indicators of environmental conditions and changes.
+- These indices can be calculated using measurable wavelength data, which is often provided by satellites or sensors.
+- There are distinct "bands" that are provided by that satellites that represent the specific wavelengths, such as near infrared (NIR) or shortwave infrared (SWIR).

-Environmental variables also provide key data for land-based analysis.
-These can be gathered from various satellites that read climatic and ecological conditions and subsequently communicate these as datasets.
+**Environmental variables** also provide key data for land-based analysis.
+- These can be gathered from various satellites that read climatic and ecological conditions and subsequently communicate these as datasets.
+- The table below outlines common variables and indices, the sensors from which they are acquired, and the resolutions.

 | Environmental Variables and Indices    | Sensor(s)   | Temporal Resolution     | Spatial Resolution
 |------------------------------|----------------------|------------------|---------------------------|